Treatment for Peyronie’s Disease in Tucson, AZ

 Does Peyronie’s Cause Erectile Dysfunction?

 Yes.
 Peyronie’s disease will cause curvature but also prevent blood flow beyond the plaque resulting in erectile dysfunction.
 Correcting the plaque will improve potency.
-Often you will be prescribe VIAGRA® or Trimix to treat the erectile dysfunction.
+Often you will be prescribed VIAGRA® or Trimix to treat the erectile dysfunction.

 What Will Happen if I don’t Treat My Peyronie’s Disease?